Black Rock review first published by EyeforFilm.

 With its cat-and-mouse games and terrified women in the woods, Black Rock plays out like a female-focused thriller-cum-horror – think The Descent on an island rather than in a cave – but it also (again like The Descent) has significant differences from your average conventional genre picture.
 For a start, there is its naturalistic, dialogue-driven focus on character, reflecting the earlier experience of both director Katie Aselton and screenwriter Mark Duplass in the ‘mumblecore’ movement.
 Then there is the characters’ age – for these six are no longer the sort of nubile co-eds who normally frequent such films, even if they all seem in different ways to be trying to reclaim something from their youth.

-“Please stop,” one of them says in the climactic confrontation – but despite their visible exhaustion, both sides must play out to its bitter end a game whose stakes have become too high to allow for a simple forfeit or restart.
+“Please stop,” one of them says in the climactic confrontation – but despite their visible exhaustion, both sides must play out to their bitter end a game whose stakes have become too high to allow for a simple forfeit or restart.
 It is violent and visceral, of course, but also a metaphor for the irreversibility of time, as these adults who were once children together see all the ambition and promise of their early years turned sour, and the American dream transformed by time (and Middle Eastern adventurism) into a nightmare.

 At times the films’ different elements and aspirations sit a little awkwardly together.
 Black Rock sets itself up in such a way that it seems important and entirely predictable that the friction between Abby and Lou should be resolved before the final credits.
 If this were a straight thriller, the women’s actions could speak for themselves, as they work together once again for a common cause.
 Here, however, we also get a scene of reconciliation and a big, emoted apology, articulated at a point where really words no longer need to be said – and might easily be overheard.
 The whole sequence rather betrays the filmmakers’ leanings towards human drama, exposing the occasional mismatch between these and more genre-bound concerns – but for the most part Black Rock is a tense, atmospheric and engaging affair, with an existential edge.